-Cause Solution Processor thermal protection activated: Ensure that the computer air vents are not bloc the processor cooling fan is running. ked and A fan may be blocked or not turning. the processor cooling fair is furning.
-OR Open hood, press power button, and see if the fan spins.
-If the processor fan is not spinning, r the fan's cable is plugged onto the system boar nake sure The heatsink is not properly attached to the processor.
-If fan is plugged in, but is not spinning, then repheatsink/fan assembly. place the 4.
-Contact an authorized reseller or service provide der.
+Cause Solution Processor thermal protection activated: Ensure that the computer air vents are not blocked and the processor cooling for its running. nd A fan may be blocked or not turning. the processor cooling fan is running.Open hood, press power button, and see if the process sor OR fan spins.
+If the processor fan is not spinning, make the fan's cable is plugged onto the system board he e sure The heatsink is not properly attached to the processor.
+If fan is plugged in, but is not spinning, then replace the heatsink/fan assembly. he 4.
+Contact an authorized reseller or service provider.